 CloudFlare is a security and acceleration service that sits between your application and the big, bad internet.
 Here’s how to get all that goodness for your PythonAnywhere web app.

 Since CloudFlare works by taking over the DNS configuration for a site, this will only work for custom domains.
-I have used minimumviableserver.com, which is one of the domains we have lying around.
+I have used minimumviableserver.com, as an example.

-The setup of a website on CloudFlare is simplicity itself.
-CloudFlare interrogates the DNS system for the domain’s current settings and provides excellent instructions about what needs to be changed.
-After following this process, there is only one thing more to be done.
+The setup of a website on CloudFlare is pretty straightforward.
+If you give CloudFlare your domain, it automatically interrogates the DNS system for the domain’s current settings and provides excellent instructions about what needs to be changed.
+You will see something like this afterwards (unless you they changed their interface :)

 Here are the response headers for a dynamically generated html page: